-This focus on convenience means sign up is usually very straightforward and requires answering some questions about your business, providing company information, and uploading some ID.
+This focus on convenience means sign-up is usually very straightforward.
+It requires answering some questions about your business, providing company information, and uploading a form of ID.

-With digital banking via an app comes some real benefits that traditional banking methods cannot match.
-Realtime spending alerts can help you spend less time and energy tracking outgoings, while the ability to freeze and unfreeze cards can add security.
+Real-time spending alerts can help you spend less time and energy tracking outgoings.
+At the same time, the ability to freeze and unfreeze cards can add security.
 You can even create customized sub-accounts that can help you and your employees stick to different budgets and keep up with multiple regular payments.

 How to open an online business bank account

-Before you embark on your new banking journey, take a look at the account opening processes and conditions of some of the biggest new digital banks to help you find the right one for your business.
+Before you embark on your new banking journey, take a look at the account opening processes and conditions of some of the most significant new digital banks to help you find the right one for your business.

-So, despite digital banking is a very recent innovation, the sector has already come a long way.
-With a now substantial range of online business bank accounts to choose from, it’s possible to find one that will match or even surpass the demands of your 21st-century business and help you manage your company’s finances most clearly and conveniently.
+There’s a substantial range of online business bank accounts to choose from.
+It’s possible to find one that will match or even surpass the demands of your 21st-century business and help you manage your company’s finances clearly and conveniently.